 Since 2000 Zandra’s career has diversified into designing sets and costumes for the opera.
 She first worked for San Diego Opera, who invited her to do costumes for The Magic Flute.
 After The Magic Flute, she was asked to design both sets and costumes for Bizet’s Pearl Fishers in 2004.
 This has toured around the USA and Canada, including San Francisco, New York, Washington National Opera and L’Opera de Montreal.

 Additionally, Zandra has set up the Fashion and Textile Museum in London which was officially opened May 2003 by HRH Princess Michael of Kent.
 Mexican architect Ricardo Legorreta designed the museum, which is in stunning pink and orange, and already has a preservation plaque.
-The musuem is dedicated to showing the work of fashion and textile designers from the 1950′s onwards.
+The museum is dedicated to showing the work of fashion and textile designers from the 1950s onwards.
 This museum has created several notable exhibitions: “My Favorite Dress”, “The Little Black Dress”, and Zandra’s very own “Zandra Rhodes: A Lifelong Love Affair with Textiles”, which is a major monographic exhibition exploring the forty year career of the iconic British Designer herself.
-Since the original opening of this exhibition, “Zandra Rhodes: A Lifelong Love Affair with Textiles” has been exhibited in several museums in cities across the world, including The Franz Meyer Museum in Mexico City, RMIT in Melbourne, Australia, Corso Como in Milan, and most recently at the Mingei in San Diego.
+Since the original opening of this exhibition, “Zandra Rhodes: A Lifelong Love Affair with Textiles” has been exhibited in several museums in cities across the world, including The Franz Meyer Museum in Mexico City, RMIT in Melbourne, Australia, Corso Como in Milan, the Mingei Museum in San Diego, and most recently the National Textile Museum of Kuala Lumpur.

 Zandra was made a Commander of the British Empire in 1997 in recognition of her contribution to fashion and textiles and has nine Honorary Doctorates from Universities in both the UK and USA.
-In May 2010 she was installed as Chancellor of the University of the Creative Arts (UCA) at the Banqueting House, Whitehall UK.
+In May 2010 she was installed as Chancellor of the University of the Creative Arts (UCA) at the Banqueting House, Whitehall, UK and now has been made a Dame in the Queen’s latest Honours list.